 |"modern and visually interesting"|

-In 1996, Leolux presented its first electrically adjustable piece of furniture, designed by Stefan Heiliger.
+In 1996, Leolux presented its first electrically adjustable piece of furniture, designed by Stefan Heiliger (1941, Berlin).
 Danaïde was a reclining island from which a part beneath the seat could be folded out in order to turn it into a “normal” sofa.
 Leolux later worked this idea into a number of other pieces of furniture.
 From his widely differing shapes arise small puzzles, round shapes that grip together, constructed simply from a few lines.
 We can see this method again in the rocking chair Canguro from 2004.
 Stefan Heiliger holds a professorship at the College for Design in Offenbach.

 Arabella and Parabolica

-Stefan Heilger’s works is strongly influenced by the sculptural workmanship of the creations from his father Bernhard Heiliger, one of the most important German sculptors of the postwar era.
+Stefan Heiliger’s works is strongly influenced by the sculptural workmanship of the creations from his father Bernhard Heiliger, one of the most important German sculptors of the postwar era.
 His latest designs Arabella and Parabolica are a good example, modern and visually interesting.